arakoodev/.github/profile/README.md

 - Security needs to be seen as beneficial, not burdensome

-We built Mondoo so that DevOps and Security practitioners can work together to automate their security and compliance for all types of infrastructure with a single, easy-to-use platform featuring: 👉 Policy as Code 👈
+We built Arakoo so that DevOps and Security practitioners can work together to automate their security and compliance for all types of infrastructure with a single, easy-to-use platform featuring: 👉 Policy as Code 👈

 ### Give us a spin 👍

-Try Mondoo for free before you make any commitment!
+Try Arakoo for free before you make any commitment!
 No sales pitch or demo required – it’s hands on from the start.
 Start improving your security posture now, in minutes instead of months.

-❇️ Get started with Mondoo for free: https://console.mondoo.com/signup
+❇️ Get started with Arakoo for free: https://console.Arakoo.com/signup

-🧑‍💻 Learn how it works: https://mondoo.com/docs/
+🧑‍💻 Learn how it works: https://Arakoo.com/docs/

-🧑‍🏫 Learn more about Policy as Code: https://mondoo.com/policy-as-code/
+🧑‍🏫 Learn more about Policy as Code: https://Arakoo.com/policy-as-code/

-🕵️ Explore the Mondoo platform: https://mondoo.com/platform/
+🕵️ Explore the Arakoo platform: https://Arakoo.com/platform/
  -->